Costa Rican Sea Turtles

 PHOTOGRAPHY AND LIGHT POLICY

-Research activities will mostly take place at night.
-Bright lights disturb sea turtles and disorient hatchlings, which can be deadly for them.
-Nesting females may return to the ocean without nesting, and young hatchlings may die from exhaustion and/or getting predated because of them not finding their way to the sea.
-These worries have caused many governments to impose very strict rules for light management on sea turtle nesting beaches.
+Research activities will primarily take place at night.
+Bright lights disturb sea turtles and disorient hatchlings, which can be deadly.
+Nesting females may return to the ocean without nesting, and young hatchlings may die from exhaustion and/or get predated because they don't find their way to the sea.
+These concerns have caused many governments to impose very strict rules for light management on sea turtle nesting beaches.

 The following rules apply to your expedition:

 • The project staff creates a shared folder each year containing photos from the current season that they will happily share with you.
-Proper copyright acknowledgement must be given at all times.
+Proper copyright acknowledgment must be given at all times.

-• Flashlights and headlamps: Only red light is allowed to be used on the beach at night.
-The project will supply you with a red filter for your light appropriate for beach work if you need one.
+• Flashlights and headlamps: Only red light is allowed on the beach at night.
+If you need a red filter for your light appropriate for beach work, the project will supply it.
 If you have your own red headlamp, we recommend bringing it.
 To preserve the serenity of the nesting habitat, flashlights will only be used when necessary for research tasks and cannot be used to aid in walking along the beach.

 The restrictions mentioned above only apply during nighttime activities.
-Photographs can be taken during all daytime activities, including nest excavations and morning walks.
+Photographs can be taken during all daytime activities, including nest excavations, morning walks, and turtle handling in Matapalito.
 There is also a small chance of seeing a daytime nesting turtle.
-If this happens, we thoroughly recommend that you bring your camera to this once-in-a-lifetime experience, keeping in mind that all photography needs to adhere to Park regulations (e.g., no selfies with the turtle allowed).
+If this happens, it is highly recommended that you bring your camera to this once-in-a-lifetime experience, keeping in mind that all photography needs to adhere to Park regulations and/or permit guidelines (e.g., no selfies with the turtle allowed), which the research team will explain.

 ALCOHOL POLICY

-It is the policy of the National Park that volunteers who have consumed ANY amount of alcohol* during the day cannot be permitted on the beach to participate in that evening’s turtle survey, for their safety and the safety of the turtles.
+It is the policy of the National Parks that volunteers who have consumed ANY amount of alcohol* during the day cannot be permitted on the beach to participate in that evening’s turtle survey or on the boat for their safety and the safety of the turtles.
 Please respect this policy.

-If you plan to join the evening survey, be sure not to consume any alcoholic beverages during the day—not even a single beer or glass of wine at lunch.
-If you do consume alcohol during the day, you will be ineligible to resume surveys until the next morning.
+If you plan to join the evening survey, do not consume alcoholic beverages during the day—not even a single beer or glass of wine at lunch.
+If you do consume alcohol during the day, you will be ineligible to resume surveys until the next morning and will not be permitted on the research boat.

-*Minors (under age 18) are prohibited from consuming any alcohol at all during the entire expedition as per local law and Earthwatch policy.
+*Minors (under age 18) are prohibited from consuming alcohol during the entire expedition, as per local law and Earthwatch policy.

 ITINERARY